sundowndev/hacker-roadmap/README.md

 ## Some vocabulary

-**[black|grey|white hat] hacker** : Someone who uses bugs or exploits to break into systems or applications.
+**(black/grey/white hat) hacker** : Someone who uses bugs or exploits to break into systems or applications.
 The goal and the method differs depending if he's a black, grey or white hat hacker.

 **Penetration tester** : Most likely a white hacker who test applications and systems to secure them or find vulnerabilities.